eth-sri/eth-sri.github.io/_blogposts/fixedcode.md

 </details>

 The notable exceptions are GLM-5 and the Claude models: they usually begin their activity by reproducing the reported issue and then continue to inspect the git history.
-The empty submitted patches follow their decision that no change is needed upon discovering the existing patch, as illustrated by the Sonnet 4.6 trace below.
+The empty submitted patches follow their decision that no change is needed upon discovering the existing patch.
+Such an example is illustrated in the Sonnet 4.6 trace below.

 <details class="trace-details">
 <summary class="trace-summary"><span class="trace-badges"><span class="trace-badge trace-badge-primary">Show</span><span class="trace-badge">Sonnet 4.6</span><span class="trace-badge">opshin/opshin#387</span></span></summary>